How to use the Brave Writer Classroom

 If you're doing your initial work in Microsoft Word or Apple Pages, you can also paste your work into the text editor.
 While most of the text formatting will copy over, some styles such as custom colors and fonts will get stripped away so be sure to review the pasted text to ensure that everything looks correct before posting.

 Oh, and while we don't necessarily recommend using these in your academic writing, we've even got a few emoticons to liven up your discussions!

 Speaking of discussions, let's take a look next at instructor responses and full class discussions.

 Full Class and Discussions #

 Discussion and feedback are at the heart of the Brave Writer Classroom experience.
-When viewing an Assignment, you'll see your work by default and any responses that your teacher posts.
+When viewing an Assignment, you'll see your work by default and any responses that your instructor posts.
 However, you can also click on the Full Class link to see the work from the other students in your class as well as all the feedback that they're receiving.
-You can even add your own feedback, comments or praise for your fellow students' work.
+You can even add your own feedback, comments or affirmations for your fellow students' work.

 If you want to highlight a particular part of your comment, either within the quote or not, select the text you wish to highlight, click on the paintbrush icon, and select the "Highlighter" style.